jaderAdriel/led-switch-esp8266/README.md

-# Led Switcher using the board esp8266 and the service firebase
+# LED switch using ESP8266 board and firebase service